 • Rinse the machine thoroughly after washing contaminated clothing.

 If the articles of clothing are completely saturated with contaminates, check with your local Hazardous Waste Technician for the appropriate steps to take when disposing of such materials.
-Please call Jefferson County’s Moderate Risk Waste Facility at 360-385-9160.
+Please call Jefferson County’s Moderate Risk Waste Coordinator at 360-385-9160.